Controller Classes

 Defining Controller Classes

-A controller class doesn't require to implement any Interface or extends any other class.
-Their are usually standalone classes, located in src/Controller/:
+A controller class doesn't require implementing any Interface or extending any other class.
+They are usually standalone classes, located in src/Controller/:

 <?php